Activity Centres

 Council endorsed the planning scheme amendment to incorporate the objectives of the Structure Plan into the Glen Eira Planning Scheme on 23 July 2024.
 Council has yet to receive authorisation from the Minister of Planning to exhibit this amendment.

 Bentleigh activity centre is now part of Tranche 2 of the Victorian Government’s Activity Centre Program.
-Phase 1 engagement for this centre is currently underway to understand place.
-Phase 2 engagement is scheduled for early 2026.
+Phase 1 engagement for this centre took place from October–November 2025.
+Final plans and permanent planning controls for the centre are expected to be approved by the Minister for Planning by mid-2026.

 Caulfield Structure Plan and proposed Amendment C245